dhruvsavsani-tatvasoft/react-hooks/README.md

     ```bash
     Uncomment any of the example components in `App.jsx` to see it in action.

-    Use cheat sheets and mini-guides in the `docs` folder or wherever you maintain your notes.
+    Use cheat sheets and mini-guides.

 ---